mezzzies/mezzzies/README.md

 Software Engineer
 -----------------

-C/C# for Embedded Software VBA, Python for Tool implementation SQL with PostgreSQL for database design Linux, Shell, Bash for Server configuration
+C/C# for Embedded Software, VBA, Python for Tool implementation SQL with PostgreSQL for database design Linux, Shell, Bash for Server configuration

 * 🌍  I'm based in Bangkok, THAILAND